 Instead of banners detailing the team's history (which wouldn't take many banners), they have banners of the NHL's other 29 teams.
 Yes, even the teams that Jacket fans don't particularly like, such as Pittsburgh, Detroit and Chicago.

 Stuff.
 The Blue Line Team Store is on the north side of the Arena.
 The usual items that can be found at a souvenir store can be found there, including Union-style Army hats with the team logo on them.

-As 1 of the 2 newest teams in the NHL, starting play in 2000 along with the Minnesota Wild, ther aren't any official NHL videos about the Jackets.
+As 1 of the 2 newest teams in the NHL, starting play in 2000 along with the Minnesota Wild, there aren't any official NHL videos about the Jackets.
 Don't count on finding many books about them either: The only one I could find on Amazon.com was Erin Butler's entry for them in the NHL's official Inside the NHL series.
 Maybe if this strong season they're having turns out well.

 During the Game.
 A November 19, 2014 article on The Hockey News' website ranked the NHL teams' fan bases, and listed the Blue Jackets' fans 28th, ahead of only Dallas and Arizona: "Jackets fans have decent reputation, but THN metrics suggest it's exaggerated."
 I'm not sure what that means.

 Does it mean that they have an exaggerated reputation for decency?